Padraic Colum

 Notes

-James Joyce (1): Colum joined Joyce in George Robert’s office when the former was urging the publication of Dubliners and unhelpfully called “Encounter” - which he read on the spot - ‘a terrible story’; also posed a facetious question where the stories were all about public houses.
+James Joyce (1): Colum joined Joyce in George Robert’s office when the former was urging the publication of Dubliners and unhelpfully called “Encounter” - which he read on the spot - ‘a terrible story’.
+He also also posed a facetious question, asking were the stories were all about public houses.
 (See Richard Ellmann, James Joyce, 1965, p.340.)

 James Joyce (2) - see Herbert Gorman, James Joyce: His First Forty Years [NY 1924] (London: Geoffrey Bles 1926): ‘[…] when we find Mr. James Joyce remarking to Yeats, “We have met too late; you are too old to be influenced by me,” [Note: ‘This statement and several of the following facts are taken from Padraic Colum’s excellent article …], &c.’ (p.5; see further under Joyce, Commentary, Gorman, infra.)

 James Joyce (3): In a notebook of 1904, Joyce entered a remark which he had heard in Dublin: ‘Miss Esposito, I never see a rose but I think of you’ (Herbert Gorman, James Joyce, NY 1939, p.135).
-In a letter of 19 Aug.
-1906, Joyce wrote irreverently that W. B. Yeats ‘should hurry up and marry Lady Gregory - to kill talk’, and that ‘Colm ought to propose to his roselike Miss Esposito.’
-In a footnote to Selected Letters of James Joyce (1975), Richard Ellmann identifies Colm as the author of the remark quoted in the 1904 Pola Notebook (SL, p.96).
+Richard Ellmann identifies Colm as the author of the remark a footnote to Selected Letters of James Joyce (1975) - viz., the letter of 19 Aug.
+1906 where Joyce wrote irreverently that W. B. Yeats ‘should hurry up and marry Lady Gregory - to kill talk’, and that ‘Colm ought to propose to his roselike Miss Esposito.’
+(Ellmann, op. cit., 1975, p.9.)

 [ top ]